Skip to the main content.

 Viscosity Differences

 Diesel engine oils also have higher viscosity ratings than gas engine oils.
 This matters when considering the pumpability of the oil – how well it flows at the lowest start-up temperatures.
-You would not want to put a diesel oil in a gasoline engine because it would not flow well enough in cold weather starts to provide the right kind of protection before the engine warms up.

 Difference In Additive Levels

 All lube oils, whether for gasoline or diesel engines, contain essential additives that help them do what they need to do.
 This is perhaps the biggest difference between the modern oils of today and the engine oils from decades past.
-And diesel engine oil has more additives in it than gasoline engine oils do.

 Case in point – diesel engines tend to produce more soot and combustion byproducts than gasoline engines do.
 So the oil in a diesel engine needs to be able to handle this increased load.
 Higher levels of detergent additives, especially “overbase” detergent additives, in the diesel oil help the diesel engine handle this successfully.
-So what would happen if you put a gasoline lube oil in a diesel engine?
-There wouldn’t be enough detergent present in the oil, and you’d get wear and other adverse effects from the excess soot that the oil isn’t able to clean up.
+So what would happen if you put gasoline lube oil in a diesel engine?
+There wouldn’t be enough detergent present in the oil, and you’d get wear and other adverse effects from the excess soot that the oil cannot clean up.
 Not a good situation.

-What about the opposite – what if you put a diesel oil in a gas engine?
+What about the opposite – what if you put diesel oil in a gas engine?
 Again, not a good situation.
 The excess detergent in the diesel oil would try and clean the cylinder walls too much, destroying the ring seal and giving you lost compression and low efficiency.

 You may be interested in these related posts: